-The Kilshaw’s have been selling in Canada since 1908 (starting in Winnipeg).
-When Gradwell Kilshaw first came west to Victoria,Gradwell Kilshaw with son Frankauctions were held right at the estate with house, property and contents sold to buyers gathered on the front lawn.
-In 1949, Gradwell Kilshaw opened the doors at our first Victoria location, 1115 Fort Street, Victoria, BC.
-Gradwell’s son Frank and then his grandson Don have continued in the family’s long, fine tradition.
+When Gradwell Kilshaw first came west to Victoria, auctions were held right at the estate with house, property and contents sold to buyers gathered on the front lawn.
+In 1949, Gradwell Kilshaw opened the doors at our first Victoria location on Fort Street.
+Gradwell’s son Frank and then his grandson Don continued in the family’s long, fine tradition.

 In January 2006, long time employee Alison Ross bought Kilshaw’s Auctioneers.
 Alison had joined the company with a master’s degree in History in Art and many years of teaching and business experience.
 Alison was very pleased that long time staff members remained under her ownership including auctioneer Jeffrey Dean and office manager Melanie Weston.
 As an auctioneer, appraiser and owner, Alison continues the tradition of honesty and integrity established by the Kilshaw family while infusing the business with fresh ideas and enthusiasm.

 In 2016, Alison moved the business to an award winning heritage restoration property in the heart of old town Victoria.
 Kilshaw’s now offers live, online bidding during Specialty Sales and has big screens for the display of product during the auction.
 In 2017, Kilshaw’s won the Times Colonist Reader’s Choice Best Auction as well as the NEDC Business of the Year.
 Through generations of personal attention, honesty, and knowledge, Kilshaw’s Auctioneers has delighted innumerable patrons with their purchases and sales.